-- Covering the forest floor with soil or wood chips that has no radiocaesium has proven to be an effective means of reducing air dose rates.
-A number of questions regarding the long-term effectiveness of these measures remain.
-In the meantime, the Prefecture authorities have already concluded that, because of the associated high costs, the application of such measures may be justified only over limited areas with high air dose rates, particularly if such areas are close to inhabited areas. - To date there appears to be no need to restrict the production and use of the timber harvested from forests.
+- To date there appears to be no need to restrict the production and use of the timber harvested from forests.
 However, monitoring of timber needs to continue, especially as logging commences in areas where there are higher concentrations of radiocaesium in the timber. - Measures have been implemented to restrict the radiation exposure of forest workers; these include the use of harvesting machines and limitations on the number of hours each worker can work in the forest.
-Overall, a conservative approach has been taken by the Prefecture in order to reduce the radiation doses of these individuals. - Studies carried out on forest fires in the Prefecture have not identified a significant radiological impact resulting from these events.
+Overall, a conservative approach has been taken by the Prefecture in order to reduce the radiation doses of these individuals. - --- Studies carried out on forest fires in the Prefecture have not identified a significant radiological impact resulting from these events.

-- The implementation of the Satoyama Rehabilitation Model Project has been presented and discussed with the IAEA and international experts and visits to the sites were arranged (1 site in July 2019, 2 sites in February 2020).
+- The implementation of the Satoyama Rehabilitation Model Project has been presented and discussed with the IAEA and international experts and a visit to 2 of the sites was arranged in February 2020.
 It was noted that the attention to detail and the availability of all the information to undertake the remediation was of a high standard. - There are many similarities between the results of the monitoring programmes for wild foods.
-The measurements in forest mushrooms, freshwater fish and wild animals all show high activity concentrations of radiocaesium, many outlier values and a very slow reduction in levels.
-Activity concentrations in many of these foods exceed the limit of 100 Bq/kg for radiocaesium that was established for general foods sold commercially in April 2012.
-Ongoing attention needs to be given to providing more and better information to those who collect wild foods for their own consumption, so that they can make informed choices on the radiation dose they are prepared to accept. - As time progresses, activity concentrations in wild foods continue to decrease and monitoring programmes will identify more and more activity concentrations that are 'less than' or 'not detectable' by measurement techniques.
+The measurements in forest mushrooms, freshwater fish, wild vegetables and wild animals all show high activity concentrations of radiocaesium, many outlier values and a very slow reduction in levels.
+Activity concentrations in many of these foods exceed the standard limit of 100 Bq/kg for radiocaesium that was established for general foods sold commercially in April 2012.
+Ongoing attention needs to be given to providing more and better information to those who collect wild foods for their own consumption, so that they can make informed choices on the radiation dose they are prepared to accept, as there are no proven and cost effective measures that can be taken to reduce the concentrations of radiocaesium. - As time progresses, activity concentrations in wild foods continue to decrease and monitoring programmes will identify more and more activity concentrations that are 'less than' or 'not detectable' by measurement techniques.
 These results can be an important communication tool to show that the situation is improving, even if restrictions remain in place.
 A standard approach to reporting these low measurements of radiocaesium in food needs to be agreed and applied uniformly across all monitoring programmes. - Because future reductions in air dose rates will be dominated by the radioactive decay of 137Cs, which has a radioactive half-life of about 30 years, the annual reductions will be low and, as such, the situation can be regarded as being more stable.
 In such circumstances, it may be justified, from a technical prospective, to reduce the frequency of monitoring without the loss of valuable information.

 2.2.
-Terrestrial and Aquatic Environments
+TERRESTRIAL AND AQUATIC ENVIRONMENTS